 Meet Me In St. Louis!
 Racers Enjoy First MVC Basketball Tip-Off

-The Murray Valley Conference held men’s basketball tip-off activities Wednesday at the Missouri Athletic Club in downtown St. Louis, Mo.
+The Missouri Valley Conference held men’s basketball tip-off activities Wednesday at the Missouri Athletic Club in downtown St. Louis, Mo.

 With 12 teams gathering content through all mediums, the day was a busy one as the student-athletes from each school (two per team) also participated in a community service project.